jcarouth/looselycoupled.info/source/sponsors/index.markdown

 - $125/episode with two episode commitment
 - $550 for a 6-episode block (approximately 3 months of sponsorship)

 Our sponsorship structure is focused around per-episode sponsorship.
 We aim to release a new episode every other week.
-We are open to mixing pre-recorded spots into our final production if you have them, or we are willing to write and include some information about you, what you do, and why our listeners should look into your company.
+We are open to mixing pre-recorded spots into our final production if you have them, or we are willing to write and include some information about you, what you do, and why our listeners should look into your company or organization.

-Sponsorship also includes information in the publicized post about the episode which will show up on http://looselycoupled.info as well as in syndication applications such at iTunes.
+Sponsorship also includes information in the publicized post about the episode which will show up on http://looselycoupled.info, is sent in our newsletter, and in syndication applications such at iTunes.
 We will also include information about your sponsorship in tweets leading up to the release of the episode(s) you sponsor.
 For longer-term commitments we will display your logo and brief information about you in the sidebar of our website.

 The sponsorship rate is $150/episode.
 We prefer that you commit to a minimum of two episodes, so we offer a discount for sponsorship commitments in two- and six-episode blocks.
 We do want to establish solid, on-going relationships with our sponsors, so we want to know what you do and to be excited to include you in our show. __We are flexible with costs, especially if what you do is something we would really like to support__.

+### Community Supporters

+We also offer a community sponsorship level.
+This is reserved for projects, organizations, conferences, individual authors, podcasts, etc and will get you mention in our show as well as featured on our website as a community supporter.

+Cost of sponsorship at this level is __$50__.

+If you have questions about your eligibility for this level please contact us at sponsors@looselycoupled.info.

 ## What your sponsorship dollars will do